KOTOR-Community-Portal/mod-builds/content/k1/full.md

 ### Single Install

 It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning the installation process.
 If you have multiple installations, or even just two game executables in different locations, mod installers which are set up to auto-detect your game's installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
 If you want to make a backup of your vanilla gamestate, make sure to compress the entire game into an archive (.rar, .zip, .7z, etc.) before starting the install process.

-### Known Bugs

-* For some users, the game may very rarely crash on load when trying to enter a new area due to a data overflow.
-This is extremeley uncommon and most users should never encounter it, but it is impossible to fully prevent.
-Fortunately, it is easy to fix if it does happen: simply temporarily disable the 'Frame Buffer Effects' and "Soft Shadows" settings in your advanced graphics options, proceed through the load screen, then re-enable the settings once on the other side.
-Again, most players should never encounter this.

 ### Updating from a Prior Build